ard1102/image-approver/README.md

 ## Features

-- **Modern UI**: A professional and clean interface with a dark theme.
+- **Modern UI**: A professional and clean interface with customizable themes.
+- **Theme Toggle**: Switch between light and dark themes with a single click.
+- **Colored Action Buttons**: Green approve and red disapprove buttons for clear visual feedback.
 - **Icon-Based Buttons**: Intuitive icons for all major actions.
 - **Keyboard Shortcuts**: Navigate and sort images without touching the mouse.
 - **Zoom Controls**: Built-in zoom functionality for detailed image inspection.